 - Froude-scale hydraulic experiments to depict effects of debris blockage on flow parameters and pier scour;

-- Numerical modelling to simulate flow under masonry bridges and around bridge piers with floating debris blockage; and
+- CFD modelling to simulate flow under masonry bridges and around bridge piers with floating debris blockage; and

 - Formulation of a risk-based strategy to assess the hydrodynamic effects of debris accumulation at bridges.

 Kirby et al. (2015), Manual on scour at bridges and other hydraulic structures, second edition